Skip to Content

 Drug possession is a serious criminal offense in Texas.
 If you are convicted, you could face jail or prison time, fines, probation, and other penalties.
 A drug conviction can also have a lasting impact on your personal and professional life, making it difficult to find a job, secure housing, or obtain a loan.

 At the Law Offices of D. Chris Hesse, we understand the stakes involved in drug possession cases.
 Our Amarillo drug possession attorney is prepared to fight for you, working to protect your rights and your future.
-We have successfully handled thousands of criminal cases and have a proven track record of success.
+We have successfully handled thousands of criminal cases and have a track record of success.

 Call (806) 350-6785 or contact us online today to schedule a consultation with our drug possession lawyer in Amarillo.